How to change the aquarium filter without losing bacteria

 If the filter comes with two sponges (recommended,) then one whole sponge can be removed and discarded, and replaced with a brand new one.
-Enough filter bacteria will remain on the old sponge and bacteria levels should remain high enough to prevent any issues.
+Enough good bacteria will remain on the old sponge and bacteria levels should remain high enough to prevent any issues.

-A three stage filter may have separate mechanical, biological and chemical media, and will enjoy the best of all three worlds.
+A three stage aquarium filter may have separate mechanical, biological and chemical media, and will enjoy the best of all three worlds.
 When the sponge is filtering mechanically, ceramic rings biologically, and carbon chemically, the sponge can be removed and replaced regularly with new.
 The ceramic rings stay mature and covered in bacteria, and regular replacement of the mechanical filter will help to maintain flow and oxygen levels in the filter.

-A blocked sponge will decrease flow and oxygen in the filter, risking bacteria and fish, so it’s another good reason to clean and change it.
+A blocked sponge filter will decrease flow and oxygen in the filter, risking bacteria and fish, so it's another good reason to clean and change it.

 If you do need to change biological media as well then again, its best to replace only half of it at a time.
 If you need to replace all of it then either make sure that the mechanical sponges are mature (over six weeks old,) or replace half of the media with new, then leave for at least six weeks before replacing the other half.
-This will hopefully be enough time for bacteria to develop on the new media and take over the biological strain.
+This will hopefully be enough time for nitrifying bacteria to develop on the new media and take over the biological strain.

-Carbon can be removed or replaced at any time, as it doesn’t work biologically.
+Activated Carbon can be removed or replaced at any time, as it doesn’t work biologically.

-Emergency filter replacement
+Emergency filter media replacement

-What you should never do is remove all the filter media at once, but this happens all the time and is a common mistake with new fishkeepers.
-If this happens then stop feeding the fish for a few days as this will help to lower ammonia production.
+What you should never do is remove all the old filter media at once, but this happens all the time and is a common mistake with new fishkeepers.
+If this happens then stop feeding the aquarium fish for a few days as this will help to lower ammonia production.
 Test the water, and if ammonia is already present, do a 50% water change and add some ammonia remover.

 Next add some live beneficial bacteria to the water, to replace the bacteria lost through cleaning.
 Then test the water daily to ensure that no ammonia or nitrite is present.
 If it is, repeat water changes and bacteria addition until things are back to normal.

 If the old filter has stopped working and cannot be fixed, you will have to buy another one, but there are some tricks you can do to stop the loss of that all-important bacteria there too.
 Move some or all of the old filter media into the new filter.
-Even if it doesn’t quite fit properly, or sponges need squashing in or trimming, it’s the water flow through the filter that counts as its that that supplies the bacteria with oxygen and helps them to do their job.
+Even if it doesn’t quite fit properly, or sponges need squashing in or trimming, it's the water flow through aquarium filters that counts as its that that supplies the bacteria with oxygen and helps them to do their job.